webcpu/KitchenConnect/README.md

 ### RemoteServiceProtocol

 `RemoteServiceProtocol` is a protocol defining the methods required for a remote service.
 It is implemented by the `RemoteService` class.

+Overall, the project uses MVVM architecture to separate concerns and facilitate testability.
+Dependency injection is used to allow for flexibility in the implementation of the remote service.